-If you ever wanted to launch an Amazon business, now’s the best time to do it: the world-renowned eCommerce platform has reached an annual revenue of $386 million in 2020, with its growth expected to continue rising over the following years.
+If you ever wanted to launch an Amazon business, now’s the best time to do it: the world-renowned eCommerce platform has reached an annual revenue of $386 billion in 2020, with its growth expected to continue rising over the following years.

 One thing that confuses many first-time entrepreneurs on Amazon–and continues to confuse seasoned sellers–is the long list of selling costs.
 Fees also vary based on your product and the program you chose (such as FBA or FBM).

 To start a successful business on Amazon, you need to get a clear understanding of what the selling costs are and what you can do to save the most money.
 If not, you might get bad surprises and throw away your budget without realizing it.

 The prices you’ll be paying to sell on Amazon depend on various factors.
 These will include:

 Amazon has monthly subscription fees for users depending on the size of its business.
 The professional seller plan, for example, is for companies selling more than 40 items sold per month and costs $39.99 monthly.

 If you’re an individual seller with less than 40 orders fulfillment each month, you won’t have to pay any subscription fees.
 Instead, Amazon will charge you $0.99 per product sold.

 If you’re selling via Amazon FBA, the prices you pay will all depend on your order type.
 For example, the larger your order is, the more you’ll have to pay Amazon to fulfill it.

 Since FBA allows you to let Amazon’s warehouses manage your orders themselves, there's also a monthly storage fee that you’ll have to pay.
 You’ll be paying $0.69 per cubic foot from January to September and $2.40 per cubic foot from October to December.